alinaheghedus/arcade-game/README.md

 3.when it collides with bugs, score and number of lives will decrease

-4.when it reaches water u win the game
+4.when it reaches water you win the game

 5.when there are 0 lives, game restarts at 5 lives and 0 score